Violence during protest against amended citizenship law in Delhi's Seelampur area

 They said two bikes of traffic cops were burnt by the demonstrators, adding a police booth in the area was vandalised and CCTV cameras installed there were taken away by the mob.
 Some security personnel were also injured in the incident, police said.

 The clashes erupted two days after violence broke out during a protest in the New Friends area in South Delhi near Jamia Millia Islamia.
+Protests were also reported from Brijpuri in northeast Delhi around 8:30 pm, but were brought under control.
 A large number of policemen were deployed as tension prevailed in Seelampur and adjoining areas following the violence.

 Police said the protesters were marching from Seelampur towards Jafrabad.
 Clashes erupted at Seelampur Chowk when the security personnel tried to stop the protesters from moving ahead.
 According to a senior police officer, the protest began at around 12 noon.
 The protesters raised slogans against the new law as well as the National Register of Citizens (NRC).